datamapper/dm-dev/README.md

     cd dm-dev
     thor install tasks.rb

-After showing you the content of dev_tasks.rb, thor will ask you for a namespace for those new tasks.
+After showing you the content of tasks.rb, thor will ask you for a namespace for those new tasks.

-    Please specify a name for dev_tasks.rb in the system repository [tasks.rb]:
+    Please specify a name for tasks.rb in the system repository [tasks.rb]:

 You can choose any name at that prompt, or you can just hit enter to accept the default.
 The provided thor tasks explicitly define their